floooh/floooh.github.io/_posts/2016-04-09-oryol-3rd-party-code.md

 terribly complex autoconf-based build system setup used by Curl at the time I wrote the Oryol HTTP module.

-There is now officual cmake support in curl which might make things easier (especially for Android), however even if this is the case I'm still looking for alternatives to curl, since it does much more than what Oryol actually needs (which is: HTTP, and in the future probably HTTPS and HTTP2).
+There is now official cmake support in curl which might make things easier (especially for Android), however even if this is the case I'm still looking for alternatives to curl, since it does much more than what Oryol actually needs (which is: HTTP, and in the future probably HTTPS and HTTP2).